AlonFriedman/R_code_textual_analysis_engagement/README.md

 This repository contains the R code for analyzing student peer reviews in an R class.
-This work, titled "A Case Study Using Textual Analysis to Infer Student Engagement in Online Data Science Education," will be published in the Journal of Statistics and Data Science Education.
 The analysis aims to uncover insights into student engagement through the lens of textual feedback provided during peer reviews.

 Installation:
 To run the code provided in this repository, you will need R installed on your machine along with the following R packages: